 Once you access a trial you will be able to see enrolled subjects at your site and enter data yourself.
 For randomisation only systems you will be able to see previous randomisations at your site and perform randomisations yourself.

-When a Red Pill system is set up, the first administrator account is created by Sealed Envelope and the login details are sent to that person’s email address.
+When a Red Pill or randomisation system is set up, the first administrator account is created by Sealed Envelope and the login details are sent to that person’s email address.
 The administrator should log in and create the trial sites, unless the sites have been pre-coded by Sealed Envelope.

 You do not need to add all your sites at once - you can come back later and add more sites as needed.